 We are committed to taking all reasonable and appropriate steps to protect the personal information that we hold from misuse, loss, or unauthorised access.
 We do this by having in place a range of appropriate technical and organisational measures.
 These include measures to deal with any suspected data breach.

 How long do we keep your data for?

 Given the niche nature of Venture Up Ltd. services and market, we have legitimate interests in keeping data for market intelligence purposes.

-- When we refer to "meaningful contact", we mean, for example, communication between us (either verbal or written), or where you are actively engaging with our online services.
-If you are a Candidate we will consider there to be meaningful contact with you if you submit your updated CV onto our website, if you communicate with us about potential roles, either by verbal or written communication or click through from any of our marketing communications.
+When we refer to “meaningful contact”, we mean, for example, communication between us (either verbal or written), or where you are actively engaging with our online services.
+If you are a candidate we will consider there to be meaningful contact with you if you submit your updated CV onto our website, if you communicate with us verbally or by writing about potential roles, or click through from any of our marketing communications.
 Your receipt, opening or reading of an email or other digital message from us will not count as meaningful contact – this will only occur in cases where you click-through or reply directly.

 To get in touch about these rights, please contact us.
 We will seek to deal with your request without undue delay, and in any event within one month (subject to any extensions to which we are lawfully entitled).
 Please note that we may keep a record of your communications to help us resolve any issues which you raise.

 This right enables you to object to us processing your personal data where we do so for one of the following four reasons: (i) our legitimate interests; (ii) to enable us to perform a task in the public interest or exercise official authority; (iii) to send you direct marketing materials; and (iv) for scientific, historical, research, or statistical purposes.